livingshade/ebpf-doc/docs/rcore.md

 * `ebpf_user_loadprogextest.c` is a test that load a BPF kernel program `context.c` from user program and print out the registers.
 This tests the kprobe and some helper functions.
 * `ebpf_user_kernmaptest.c` is a test that load a BPF kernel program `map.c` from user program and test the map operations from kernel program.
 This tests the bpf map in kernel space.

-You can simple run them in `make run`.
+You can run them using `make run`.

 ### Add more user programs

-If you want add more user programs, you need to add the source file in `ucore/src` just like the 4 tests above.
+If you want to add more user programs, you need to add the source file in `ucore/src` just like the 4 tests above.

 If you want to add kernel BPF programs and load them, you need to add the kernel source file in `user/ebpf/kern` just like `map.c` and `context.c`, and do the following thing: